ADVANCED GENETIC GENEALOGY

 - Completion of a Genetic Genealogy course offered through SLIG in 2014 – 2017

-- Completion of the Unknown Parentage and DNA Course through FGI in 2015
+- Completion of the Unknown Parentage and DNA Course through FGI in 2015 or 2016

 If you do not meet one of these prerequisites, you have the option of composing a case study to submit to the course coordinator demonstrating your knowledge.
 If you have any questions regarding your qualifications for this course, please email the course coordinator at email@example.com.